nambili-samuel/about-me/README.md

 ## About Nambili Samuel
 Nambili Samuel was born in Oshikango, Namibia, into a family descended from the Okandjera royal lineage.
 As a young boy, he grew up surrounded by people who always encouraged him to strive for greatness.
 He is a trained soldier and physician by profession, with extensive experience in public healthcare and national security.

 One of the most significant events in Nambili Samuel's life was his military training.
 As a patriot, he was drawn to the idea of serving the Motherland, [Namibia](https://en.wikipedia.org/wiki/Namibia), and protecting her people.
-Nambili underwent rigorous training at [Osona military School)](https://www.google.com/search?q=at+Osona+military+School&oq=at+Osona+military+School&gs_lcrp=EgZjaHJvbWUyBggAEEUYOdIBCTE0MDE1ajBqN6gCALACAA&sourceid=chrome&ie=UTF-8), which instilled in him discipline and a sense of duty.
+Nambili underwent rigorous training at [Osona military School](https://www.google.com/search?q=at+Osona+military+School&oq=at+Osona+military+School&gs_lcrp=EgZjaHJvbWUyBggAEEUYOdIBCTE0MDE1ajBqN6gCALACAA&sourceid=chrome&ie=UTF-8), which instilled in him discipline and a sense of duty.
 It was during this traditional period from civilian life to the military that he developed a strong commitment and specialized medicine as a professional military career.
 The military groomed him and taught him the values of discipline, teamwork, and leadership.
 Through basic military training, he learned the importance of working diligently toward a target goal.

 His military experience has been a defining moment in his entire life, instilling in him valuable life lessons that he continues to apply in his everyday life.
 It also helped him become a disciplined, mature person and a more patriotic citizen.

 Throughout his service in the [Namibian Defence Force (NDF)](https://modva.gov.na), Nambili has demonstrated proficiency in Emergency Medicine, Trauma Care, Patient Evacuation ['CASEVAC'](https://en.wikipedia.org/wiki/Casualty_evacuation), First Aid, [Pharmacology](https://www.ualberta.ca/pharmacology/about/what-is-pharmacology.html), and Primary Health Care.
 As a combat medic, he was deployed at several military hospitals—**Oshivelo Military Base**, **Grootfontein Military School**, and **Peter Mweshihange Military School** in Windhoek—to provide medical support to fellow service members in the force.
-His responsibilities include:
+Some of his responsibilities include:

-- Administering emergency medical treatment and dispersing treatment to members of the armed forces.
+- Administering emergency medical treatment and dispersing medicines to members of the armed forces.
-- Observing medical procedures, combat casualty care, and evacuation.
+- Observing medical procedures, ordering patient referrals, and evacuation.
-- Providing primary care services, including sick calls, immunizations, and preventive health screenings.
+- Providing primary care services at sick bays, immunizations, and maintaining hygiene.
-- Conducting medical assessments and managing minor illnesses and injuries.
+- Conducting medical assessments and managing illnesses and injuries.
-- Assisting with medical readiness activities, including physical exams and medical screenings.
+- Assisting with medical readiness activities, including physical exams and screenings.
-- Collaborating with other healthcare providers to ensure comprehensive patient care in NDF.
+- Collaborating with other civilian healthcare providers to ensure comprehensive patient care in NDF.
+- Coordinating a preventative HIV/AIDS program under [PEPFAR](https://na.usembassy.gov/our-relationship/pepfar/)’s pandemic control.

+In addition to these duties, Nambili is responsible for maintaining medical equipment and supplies, ensuring they are ready for use in various operational scenarios.
+He also plays a critical role in training and educating fellow service members on basic first aid and health maintenance, enhancing the overall medical readiness of the force.
+His expertise in pharmacology allows him to manage and dispense medications effectively, contributing to the well-being and recovery of personnel under his care.
 ## Education

 - Medical Specialisation and Combat Medic training, Oshona Military School, [2002]